 The Michigan Townships Association advances local democracy by fostering township leadership and public policy essential for a strong and vibrant Michigan.

 We are governed by a 29-member Board of Directors, comprised of elected township officials from around the state, who guide the Association and its overall goals and efforts.
-Executive Director Larry Merrill leads a dedicated staff in providing programs and services to more than 6,500 local leaders.
+Executive Director Neil Sheridan leads a dedicated staff in providing programs and services to more than 6,500 local leaders.

 Welcome to township government, and welcome to the Michigan Townships Association!
 As you serve your community, MTA is here to help you fulfill your role as a township legislator.